 We play about two and a half minutes of music comprised of 4 - 5 different song clips, each clip lasting between 30 and 50 seconds.

 This is a popular category that originated here in Christchurch back in 2013 and has since been included by other competitions both here in New Zealand and abroad.

-We have two groups based on the sum of the levels of the competitors,
+We have two levels based on the sum of the levels of the competitors,

-In the lower group a Level 3 competitor can dance with a Level 2, a Level 4 can dance with a Level 1.
+For example, in the lower group a Level 3 competitor can dance with a Level 1.
+Level 4 dancers have to dance in the upper group.

 The song clips will come from a wide range of music.

 You'll dance to a wider variety of music in this category than in any other: R&B, Pop, Acoustic, Latin, Rock, Tango, Blues, Jazz, Electro-swing, Disco and so on.

 Songs for other categories are usually cut short of their full length, so in Music Mashup we occasionally have a round where we focus on song endings otherwise there will be a controlled fade and small cross-over between clips, this is to test how quickly dancers can respond to a change in the music.

 Modern Jive music is usually danced to songs with a time signature of 4/4, but you can also dance to other time signatures such as 6/8.
 So for one round, we may throw in the odd 6/8 song.

 The bridge (a part of a song about three-quarters of the way through where there is a change from the standard verse and chorus) of some 4/4 songs can also change time signature, dancers are advised to listen out for such changes.